bitwiseworks/python-os2/Doc/tutorial/interpreter.rst

 Unix, whoever installed the interpreter may have enabled support for the GNU readline library, which adds more elaborate interactive editing and history features.
-Perhaps the quickest check to see whether command line editing is supported is typing Control-P to the first Python prompt you get.
+Perhaps the quickest check to see whether command line editing is supported is typing :kbd:`Control-P` to the first Python prompt you get.
 If it beeps, you have command line editing; see Appendix :ref:`tut-interacting` for an introduction to the keys.
 If nothing appears to happen, or if ``^P`` is echoed, command line editing isn't available; you'll only be able to use backspace to